AbhilashTUofficial/java-programming/Competitive programming- java challenges/Challange 5/README.md

 # Competitive programming java challenges

-Challenge 4:
+Challenge 5:

 Question:

-	Jake bought 400 hot dogs for the school picnic.
+	During the last week of track training.
-	If they were contained in packages of 8 hot dogs, how many total packages did he buy?
+	Shoshanna achieves the following times in seconds rounds:66,57,54,53,64,52,59
-	Create a java program without using \ or % operator.
+	find her best score using bubble sort

 Comment:

-	This one was very easy to me, so i decided make it has a game and i also use some class and object concepts to make it even harder and functional
+	This one was little bit tricky for me, because i don't know what the bubble sort algorithm so i done a quick google search,and find out that i know the bubble sort algorithm i used it several times, but i just don't know that it had a name.
+Anyway after that i finished the challange easly